thisisnotgcsar/Skyline/README.md

 - `c-serial`        : Build and run the serial C implementation
 - `openmp`          : Build and run the OpenMP implementation
 - `mpi`             : Build and run the MPI implementation
+- `cuda`            : Build and run the CUDA implementation
 - `rust-serial`     : Build and run the Rust serial implementation
 - `rust-parallel`   : Build and run the Rust parallel implementation
 - `all`             : Build all executables and prerequisites